K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

 And there we go!
-We solved this challenge, and got a clue to the next challenge 🌟
+We solved this challenge and got a clue to the next challenge 🌟

 ## <u>Conclusion</u>

-Let us close this writeup with some key take away and learning point:
+Let us close this writeup with some key takeaways and learning points:

 ✅ Play lots of CTFs !!
-As seen through out the writeup, we are generally correct when it comes to our guesses (steganography, base64, brainfuck, etc..) by playing lots of CTFs you will gain new experience which could prove to be useful for future CTFs
+As seen throughout the writeup, we are generally correct when it comes to our guesses (steganography, base64, brainfuck, etc..).
+By playing lots of CTFs, you will gain new experiences which could prove to be useful for future CTFs.

-✅ Don't give up, throughout this challenge we faced many road blocks ***BUT we believed*** and we pulled through!
+✅ Don't give up, throughout this challenge we faced many roadblocks ***BUT, we believed*** and we pulled through!

-✅ Have fun, honestly we joked a lot about the flags but hey this challenge was actually pretty fun 😉
+✅ Have fun!
+Honestly, we joked a lot about the fake flags, but hey, this challenge was actually pretty fun 😉

-Special thanks to the member of team ***Ov3rWr1t3*** for pulling through.
+Special thanks to the members of team ***Ov3rWr1t3*** for pulling through.
 To those reading till this point, I hope you find this insightful and happy CTF-ing!

 Signing off<br>
 **~K0p1**